NZMSA/2018-Phase-1/README.md

 If you don't, then visit [Microsoft Azure](https://azure.microsoft.com/en-us/free/students/) to register yourself as a student, verify and activate Azure through the links on the site.

-Next up, you need to create a Bot Service in Azure, which you can do here [https://ms.portal.azure.com/#create/Microsoft.BotApp](https://ms.portal.azure.com/#create/Microsoft.BotApp).
-We reccomend you select a new resource group as well.

 # [Why React + Typescript?](https://blog.logrocket.com/how-why-a-guide-to-using-typescript-with-react-fffb76c61614)

 TypeScript is a free, open-source programming language developed and maintained by Microsoft.
 It is a strict superset of JavaScript and adds optional static typing and class-based object-oriented programming to the language.